ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 -----

-Now coming back to the classical approach, tTwo sentences are said to be similar if they contain similar set of words.
+Now coming back to the classical approach, two sentences are said to be similar if they contain similar set of words.
 To add more context to the vocabulary, tokens may be grouped together.
 This method is called N-gram approach.
 An N-gram is a sequence of N tokens for example, a bigram is a sequence of two words.
 Once the vocabulary is chosen, occurrences of the grams must be counted.
 The downside of BoW approach is that popular or frequent words become too important.

 <img width="473" height="233" alt="101" src="https://github.com/user-attachments/assets/4790dfc4-4ecb-4a7f-87f6-d593d5565c64" />

 A better method called **term frequency-inverse document frequency (TF-IDF)** is used.
 TF-IDF consists of TF that captures the importance of the word wrt the length of the sentence and IDF which captures in how many sentences the gram occurs wrt the total number of sentences, thus highlighting the rarity of the word.
-If N is the total number of documents, n is the number of documents containing the word or keyword, then IDF = log(N/n).
+If N is the total number of documents, n is the number of documents containing the word or keyword, IDF = log(N/n).

 <img width="478" height="112" alt="102" src="https://github.com/user-attachments/assets/1e5e0dab-d462-4704-a0d0-a8454a8c9117" />

-a word has a higher TF-IDF score if it occurs more (frequently) in a document but occurs less or infrequently in the corpus.
+A word has a higher TF-IDF score if it occurs more (frequently) in a document but occurs less or infrequently in the corpus.
 The TF-IDF score determines how unique the word is in the corpus.

 A lexical (keyword) search result is scored by similarity methods like TF-IDF whose scales are usually unbounded, while a semantic (vector) search result is scored by distance methods like cosine similarity etc. whose scales are within a closed interval.